 You can easily double this recipe for a crowd and bake it instead in a 9-by-13-inch baking dish for 1 hour.
 Then watch it disappear.
-In making this strata look pretty, the lovely and talented Sarah Copeland chose to leave the asparagus spears whole.
-While this does, indeed, make for a pretty presentation, it also creates something of a not-so-practical eating experience.
-(Attempting to politely cut through an asparagus spear that’s irrevocably intertwined with melted cheese and bread using nothing but a fork?
-Not something we’d like to inflict on our loved ones.)
-So while we leave this decision to your discretion, we’re thinking that slicing those spears into 1 1/2-inch lengths isn’t such a terrible thing.
-Tastes just the same.
+In making this strata look elegant, the lovely and talented Sarah Copeland, author of this recipe, chose to leave her asparagus spears long.
+While this does indeed make for a pretty presentation, it also creates something of a not-so-practical eating experience as you attempt to politely cut through an asparagus spear that’s irrevocably intertwined with strands of melted cheese using nothing but a fork.
+Usually not something we’d like to inflict on our loved ones.
+While we leave this decision to your discretion.
+But we’re thinking that slicing the spears into 1 1/2-inch lengths isn’t such a terrible sacrifice.

 Asparagus, Egg, and Cheese Strata